This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Dilation And Curettage

-Dilation and curettage (D and C) is a procedure to remove tissue from the lining of your uterus.
+Dilation and curettage (D&C) is a procedure to remove tissue from the lining of your uterus.

 - You have foul-smelling vaginal discharge.